zl90/CS144-labs/writeups/notes.md

   - How do I get a local address to bind the socket to?
     - Construct `Address` object from a local address string eg: "127.0.0.1" and a port number?
 I chose port 8080.
     - Not sure what the sockaddr is -> will come back to this.
+    - Turns out I didn't need to bind the port since binding is only for servers to listen/accept on a port, not for clients.
   - Now that I've binded the socket to the local address I need to connect to the host address.
     - Use the `connect()` function with the host address.
   - Need to send a GET request using HTTP/1.1.